brainvisa/brainvisa.github.io/porting_projects.md

 ### major changes:

 * No very deep changes in the API, most code written for Qt4 will work with Qt5.
 * The QtWebKit module has been deprecated, and removed in Ubuntu 18/Qt4.
-This needs to switch between QtWebKLit (Qt4) and QtWebEngine (Qt5) instead.
+This needs to explicitely switch between QtWebKit (Qt4) and QtWebEngine (Qt5) instead (with a `if` in codes).
 * A layout problem seems to exist in QGLWidget with Qt5, which causes sometimes GL widgets to appear outside of their parent widget (in a non-reproducible way).
 We're working on replacing it with QOpenGLWidget in Qt5 in Anatomist.